September 22, 2025

 Hydroponics – Farming the Future

-The world’s population, nearing 7.6 billion, coupled with ceaseless population growth, leaves mankind facing a big challenge in providing sustainable living to current and future generations.
+The world’s population, nearing 9 billion, coupled with relentless population growth, poses a significant challenge for humanity in providing sustainable living to current and future generations.

-The main matter of concern is nonstop land depreciation due to invasive human activities, resulting in a reduction in forest and agricultural land.
+The primary concern is the ongoing land degradation caused by invasive human activities, leading to a decline in forest and agricultural land.

-One way of maneuvering the current progress toward the future can be the use of ‘Hydroponics.’
+One way to maneuver the current progress toward the future is the use of ‘Hydroponics.’

-Hydroponics is most commonly known as soil-less farming.
-It is the process of growing plants in sand, gravel, natural substrates, liquid, etc., with added nutrients but without soil.
+It is the process of growing plants in sand, gravel, natural substrates, or liquid, with added nutrients, but without soil.

 In conventional agriculture, soil supports a plant’s roots, helping it to remain upright and providing it with the nutrients it needs to grow.

-In the case of hydroponics, the plants are supported with inert materials such as gravel, coco peat, perlite, etc.
+In the case of hydroponics, plants are supported with inert materials, such as gravel, coco peat, and perlite.

 Essential nutrients such as nitrogen, phosphorus, potassium, calcium, magnesium, etc., are provided to the roots in various ways using nutrient-rich solutions.

-Lots of research has been carried out to design optimal methods for the cultivation of plants.
+A considerable amount of research has been conducted to develop optimal methods for plant cultivation.

 Some of the common methods for the cultivation of plants in hydroponics are: